Garides Saganaki is an appetizer made with shrimps and tomato sauce. Saganaki takes its name from a frying pan with two handles called “sagani”.

-I was not going to post this recipe today but some time after Easter, as I wanted to focus on strictly Lenten recipes.
-Those who read my blog regularly know that I have been fasting since Clean Monday that is since 2nd March and I have been posting only nistisima, which are vegetarian and vegan recipes, as during lent no animal or products derived from animals such as eggs and dairy products, are allowed to be eaten.
-The only thing allowed is seafood and on two Sundays, the 25th March andd on Palm Sunday, fish.
+Those who read my blog regularly know that I have been fasting since Clean Monday that is since 2nd March and I have been posting only nistisima, which are Orthodox Lenten recipes, as during lent no animal or products derived from animals such as eggs and dairy products, are allowed to be eaten.
+The only thing allowed is seafood and on two Sundays, the 25th March and on Palm Sunday, fish.

 During Lent, on Sundays, I either make octopus, kalamari or shrimps and on the other days, I usually cook vegetables or dried legumes.